MaskiTwo/lightroom2/README.md

 light.lightbrightness(led,50)
 ```

-For more detailed usage examples and documentation, please refer to the [project wiki](https://github.com/yourusername/room-light-controller/wiki).
+For more detailed usage examples and documentation, please refer to the source code itself (there isnt a wiki yet).

 ## Contributing
 If you find any issues or have suggestions for improvements, feel free to open an issue or contact me directly.
 Suggestions and ideas are always welcome!